 Greenacres in Selskjar is a food and wine emporium.
 After a visit to Curracloe beach (the scene for the famous opening of Saving Private Ryan) or the nearby fascinating Irish National Heritage Park at Ferrycarrig, return to the town for a seafood dinner at La Côte on Custom House Quay, followed by a show at the National Opera House and drinks at Thomas Moore Tavern, named after the local Irish poet.

-Everything you need to know about Ireland’s Ancient East
+Read more about Ireland’s Ancient East